leolnchaves/i6-website/public/content/page-solutions-en.md

 - Seasonality and Trend Detection
 - Inventory and Supply Chain Alignment

-**Business Results:** Enhances demand planning accuracy and agility in fast-changing markets.
+**Business Results:** Enhance demand planning by guiding production plans and commercial targets with precision, ensuring agility in fast-changing markets.

 ---